200 mph: Production

 The title first appeared November 2010 on the official Asylum website as "200 MPH: Midnight Racers".
-More details on the film emerged when its official page on the website went live January 2010, around the same time principal photography began, revealing that the subtitle "Midnight Racers" had been dropped, and that the film will be directed by veteran stunts expert Cole McKay (Transformers: Dark of the Moon & Cloverfield) and written by Thunder Levin.
+More details emerged when the official page on the website went live January 2010, around the same time principal photography began, revealing that the subtitle "Midnight Racers" had been dropped, and that the film would be directed by veteran stunts expert Cole McKay (Transformers: Dark of the Moon & Cloverfield) and was written by Thunder Levin.
 Only Jaz Martin, Anna Maria DeMara, Darren Thomas, and Hennely Jimenez were announced for the cast.
 The film was slated for release on April 26, 2011.

 During production, the Mazda RX-7 used as Rick Merchant's car was stolen.
 The RX-7 belonged to award-winning professional drifter Justin Pawlak.
 The vehicle was inside a 26-foot enclosed Aztex trailer, attached to Pawlak's Chevrolet 2500HD, altogether stolen in the middle of production.

 Release

 The film was released on DVD and Blu-ray on April 26, 2011.
 It was also made available for Video On Demand on cable and other websites including iTunes, Amazon, Zune (Also on Zune via Xbox Live), and Blockbuster.

 Some foreign releases had given different titles to the film.
 In Greece it is released as 300 hlm, while in France the title is instead Fast Drive.